StreetCodeAcademy/programming-fundamentals/python-curriculum/processing_lesson_2/README.md

 ### Make things happen when you click

 Now, let's find out how to make things happen when the user clicks the mouse.
 To do that, we'll need to learn how to use the [mouseIsPressed](http://py.processing.org/reference/mousePressed_var.html) variable.
+To illustrate that, we'll do an example where we'll change the background color whenever we click.

 <!--
 To find out when the left or right button are being pressed.
 You use: [mouseButton](http://py.processing.org/reference/mouseButton.html) along with mousePressed.